SethSmigelski/jump-links-block/README.md

 ## Screenshots

-1. Published Jump Links, horizontal and vertical examples
+1. Published Vertical Jump Links, expanded and collapsed.
-2. Expandable Jump Links, horizontal and vertical examples
+2. Published Horizontal Jump Links, expanded and collapsed.
-3. The Jump Links Block in Presentation Mode
+3. The Jump Links Block in Viewing Mode.
-4. The Jump Links Block in Editing Mode
+4. The Jump Links Block in Editing Mode.
-5. The Sidebar controls for the Jump Links Block
+5. The Sidebar controls for the Jump Links Block.

 ---